Kitware/wslink/README.md

   - starts a webserver at [localhost](http://localhost:8080/) with buttons to test RPC and pub/sub methods
 * `python examples/simple.py --content ../js/dist/examples`
   - starts the same example using the configurable server

-## Testing

-* additional testing dependencies are in requirements-dev.txt
-* `cd python/src`
-* `python tests/testWSProtocol.py`
-* Uses a 'mock' of the WslinkWebSocketServerProtocol's sendMessage, to check that the expected messages or errors are generated.

 ## Existing API